 San Francisco Immigration Attorney.

-Answered about 1 year ago.
+Answered over 1 year ago.

 You may.
 I would suggest you speak with an attorney before doing so, since there may be consequences depending on whether you are in status and how long you have been in the country.